 Common citation styles used at ORU are listed on this guide along with publication information and selected Web resources, including style guides and citation examples.
 Consult the official handbook for a comprehensive list of examples and documentation style.
-The most current edition of a style manual is on Reserve at the Circulation Desk, 4th floor LRC.
-IFor help, inquire at the Reference Desk.
+The most current edition of a style manual is on Reserve at the One-Stop Library Services Desk, 4th floor LRC.
+IFor help, inquire at the One-Stop Library Services Desk.
 Always refer to the print style guide for complete citation formats and descriptions.

 Why do you need to write citations?

 "Academic writing differs from everyday writing in the fact that it carefully documents its sources through the use of citations, which enables the reader to see what has inspired the writer and to check the validity of their work."